There are useful tips for the webOS TV IDE such as:

 Select one among Console, Image Viewer, Outline, Problems, Project Explorer, Search, Servers, Target Configuration, and others.

-Then, the selected view will be open to the current perspective.
+Then, the selected view is open to the current perspective.

 The About webOS IDE for webOS TV Developers menu provides helpful links for developers.